-How tennis became a tall order
+French Open 2018: How tennis became a tall order

 While some of the gripes were par for the course for the 10-time French Open champion, the Tour’s resident heretic pointed out a significant trend — tennis is becoming a tall order.
 A 2016 study released at the European Science Open Forum confirmed that the world’s population has grown taller by a few centimetres over the past century thanks to economic prosperity and better nutrition and healthcare.
 The growth among the tennis elite has been more noticeable.

-The average height of top 20 players in 1998 was 6-feet, 6’1 in 2008 and is 6’3 currently.
 There was a single player 6’5 or above among the top 20 in 1998 and 2008.
 Today, there are seven, including five in the top 10.
 Conversely, those under six feet have gone down from seven in 1998, to four in 2008 and two currently.
 No man under six feet has won a Grand Slam singles title since 2004, while 6’5 Juan Martin del Potro and 6’6 Marin Cilic are the only ones to have lifted a Grand Slam other than the fab five — all of whom are above 6 feet.
 On the women’s side, the current top 10 features seven players 5’10 or above — including four six-footers.

 Former world number four Jonas Bjorkman, who has worked with Cilic, Andy Murray and Milos Raonic, believes sports science is the reason behind the trend.